our work in africa

 We believe in art, and how it can become a tool for creating opportunity.
 We are big promoters of talent and capacity building to enable a person’s future.
 We want to empower women by developing their talents, so they can provide for themselves and their families.

-Our goal is be able to touch the lives of more and more people.
-To build a stronger community, and projects that generate lasting change.
+Our goal is to be able to touch the lives of more and more people.
+To build a stronger community and projects that generate lasting change.
 Our goal is to use our own resources and talents to do so, and to invite more people to do it with us.
 We invite you to get to know how you can be someone through our projects in Tanzania!

 Namelok school | EDUCATION

 Built in 2015, in just a few short years the Namelok School has become a premiere school for the children of the Maasai tribe.
 What sets Namelok apart is their approach on teach in all three languages: Maasai (the native tongue); Swahili (the national language) and English.
 This sets these kids apart and allows students to grow and learn at a more successful rate.
 Education is extremely important to BeSomeOne and the leaders of the Maasai people.
 Together we are creating broader horizons for the tribe’s youth.
 The education of young women and girls is also leading to the empowerment of a new generation of leaders in the community.